tyjvazum/arb/docs/src/guides/collecting.md

 Collecting
 ==========

-Currently, [ord](https://github.com/casey/ord/) is the only wallet supporting sat-control and sat-selection, which are required to safely store and send rare sats and inscriptions, hereafter ordinals.
+Currently, [arb](https://github.com/tyjvazum/arb/) and [ord](https://github.com/casey/ord/) are the
+only wallets supporting sat-control and sat-selection, which are required to safely store and send rare sats and inscriptions, hereafter ordinals.

-The recommended way to send, receive, and store ordinals is with `ord`, but if you are careful, it is possible to safely store, and in some cases send, ordinals with other wallets.
+The recommended way to send, receive, and store ordinals is with `arb`, but if you are careful, it is possible to safely store, and in some cases send, ordinals with other wallets.